The focus of the curriculum will be the offering of courses as prescribed by the framework pictured to the right.

 Students not wishing to fulfill all of the requirements of the IB diploma are strongly encouraged to take individual courses in the IB curriculum to help them prepare for future education.
 These subjects are referred to as "Diploma Program (DP) courses" (formerly known as "Certificate Courses") and the students who study them are referred to as "Diploma Program (DP) course students" (formerly known as "Certificate Students").

-Group 1: English Literature A and Spanish Language and Literature A (for fluent speakers)
+Studies in Language and Literature (Group 1): English Literature A HL and Spanish Language and Literature A HL

-Group 2: Spanish B HL/SL, French B HL/SL, Classical Language (Latin) HL/SL
+Language Acquisition (Group 2): Spanish B HL/SL, French B HL/SL, Latin HL/SL

-Group 5: Math Studies SL and Mathematics SL
+Mathematics (Group 5): Math Studies SL and Mathematics HL/SL